10 Comments

 }

 I also googled for Plugins for WordPress 2.5 login screen and found 2.
-Surprisingly, these plugins are inspired by Custom Login Plugin by Ben Gillbanks.
+Surprisingly, these plugins are inspired by the Custom Login Plugin by Ben Gillbanks.

 - Plugin Name: Custom Admin Branding